 - "I'm now using a trackball device that allows my hand to be more vertical and it is stationary thus keeping my wrist and hand in the position I choose.
 I do have a wrist support pad too."

 - "Roll your arms around to stretch them out."
 Stretching is definitely something I find helpful too.
 I find stretches that involve unrolling a clenched fist particularly helpful.

-Can you add more advice?
+Do you have anything we should add?
 Please fill in the feedback form below.